kevontheweb/FilterForge/README.md

 This program generates component values for a scaling and offset circuit using 'designing gain and offset in thirty seconds' - Application Report SLOA097 (Texas Instruments)
 It also currently can design butterworth low pass filters with orders 2, 4, 6, and 8. based on the unity gain KRC circuit in 'Design with Operational Amplifiers' - S. Franco

-There is a function for suggesting closest standard components but it is currently not implemented properly
+It suggests the closest standard component values.

 I mostly just wanted to play with rust, it was quite fun to make this and I tried to handle all errors possible.
 If you use this and find errors please let me know by opening an issue.